 Kat Dunham is an assistant instructor at Ars Gladii.
 She started her sword journey with modern sabre, then Kendo, and eventually transitioned to HEMA in 2016.
 Loving the diversity of weapons, people and the intellectual pursuit that HEMA provides, she expects to be a lifelong HEMA practitioner.

 Tyler Dunham joined Ars Gladii in 2016 B.S.D.
 (Before Salle d’Etroit).
 He holds a degree in Philosophy and English from Central Michigan University.
 Tyler has been practicing martial arts and combative sports since he was 15 -most notably Wing Chun, Olympic Sabre Fencing, and Kendo, with others sprinkled in between.
-At Ars Gladii, his interests lie primarily with the core Liechtenauer Material for longsword, wrestling and dagger, and with I.33 sword and buckler, but he also engages in self-study with British Military Sabre.
+At Ars Gladii his interests lie primarily with the early traditions of Johannes Liechtenauer’s Bloßfechten with the longsword and Andre Lignitzer’s Sword and Buckler.
+He also engages in self-study of the British Military Sabre Systems of the Napoleonic Era.
 His interests outside of being cut, stabbed, sliced or thrown include drawing, cooking, the outdoors, and archery.